BlueQuartzSoftware/ITKImageProcessing/Documentation/ITKImageProcessingFilters/ITKRegionalMinimaImage.md

 If the input image is constant, the entire image can be considered as a minima or not.
 The SetFlatIsMinima() method let the user choose which behavior to use.

-This class was contribtued to the Insight Journal by\author Gaetan Lehmann.
+This class was contribtued to the Insight Journal by \author Gaetan Lehmann.
 Biologie du Developpement et de la Reproduction, INRA de Jouy-en-Josas, France. https://hdl.handle.net/1926/153

- RegionalMaximaImageFilter MathematicalMorphologyImageFilters
+\see RegionalMaximaImageFilter

 \see ValuedRegionalMinimaImageFilter
-\see

 \see HConcaveImageFilter

 \par Wiki Examples:

 \li All Examples

 \li RegionalMinimaImageFilter